jzadeh/aktaion2/README.md

-# Updated for Defcon Readteam Village 8/5/2020:  [Training Readme Here](https://github.com/jzadeh/aktaion2/blob/master/defcon2020/TrainingAbstract.md)
+# Updated for Defcon 38 Redteam Village 8/8/2020:  [Training Readme Here](https://github.com/jzadeh/aktaion2/blob/master/defcon2020/TrainingAbstract.md)

-Redteam Village Defcon 28 Links: [Homepage](https://redteamvillage.io/), [Discord](https://discord.gg/redteamvillage)
+Redteam Village Defcon 28 Links: [Homepage](https://redteamvillage.io/), [Discord](https://discord.gg/redteamvillage), [Training Link]()

 # Aktaion V2: Open Source Tool For Microbehavior Based Exploit Detection

-Aktaion V2 is a python3 project for detecting exploits (and more generally attack behaviors).
+Aktaion is a machine learning open source & active defense (orchestration) prototype.
+The tool focuses on the detection of Ransomware based on machine learning techniques, independent of static-based signatures.
+The tool has been mentioned and featured in may respected community publications and research, and in years past presented at a variety of Blackhat Arsenal events.
+AKTAION v2 is the second iteration or port of the project from the original Java into Python3.

-The project is meant to be a learning/teaching tool on how to blend multiple security signals and behaviors into an expressive framework for intrusion detection.
+The port to python  is meant to be a learning/teaching tool on how to blend multiple security signals and behaviors into an expressive framework for intrusion detection.
 The key abstraction we wanted to prototype is the idea of a Microbehavior.
 This concept helps to provide an expressive mechanism to add high level IOCs such as timing behavior of a certain Malware family in parallel to simple statistics, rules or anything relevant to building a programmatic description of a sequential evolving set of adversary behaviors.
 Current project URL: <http://www.github.com/jzadeh/aktaion2>
-The original Java/Scala code is located here: <http://www.github.com/jzadeh/aktaion>
+The original Java/Scala code is located in an older repo here: <http://www.github.com/jzadeh/aktaion>

 ## Project Setup (use python 3):
 To run the project make sure you have the latest python3/pip3 and virtual environment setup.
 Then run the command